pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxHtmlEditor/1 Configuration/onFocusIn.md

 ---
 ---
 ##### shortDescription
-A function that is executed when the widget gets focus.
+A function that is executed when the UI component gets focus.

 ##### param(e): Object
 Information about the event that caused the function execution.